Our self-guided tour of the Broadway Theatre District covers some of the historic theaters and sites that Broadway fans want to see.

 If you prefer a guided tour, there are a few options out there.

-Inside Broadway Tours are included for free with the purchase of either the New York Pass and the Sightseeing Pass.
+Inside Broadway Tours are included for free with the purchase of either the New York Pass or the Sightseeing Pass.
 Their tour is normally $35.

 [D] The Booth Theater (222 West 45th Street)